 - Hydrogenated starch hydrolysates: made from potato, corn, or wheat, used in food

 - Isomalt: Made from beets, used in food

 - Mannitol: Made from sugar, used in medications and food

 How do sugar alcohols impact your blood sugar?

 The impact of sugar alcohols on your blood sugar varies tremendously depending on which one you’re consuming.
 (Read the ingredients list and the nutrition panel to determine which one is in what you’re eating!)

-In general, their calorie content can range from 0 to 3 calories per gram compared to 4 calories per grams for basic sugar.
+In general, their calorie content can range from 0 to 3 calories per gram compared to 4 calories per gram for basic sugar.

 This means that sugar alcohols containing 3 calories per gram can affect your blood sugar nearly as much as regular ol’ white sugar.